DevdattaShelar/STM32_IKS4A1_Gesture_Prediction/README.md

 * **Labeling:** Assigning the correct gesture label to each segment.
 * **Normalization/Scaling:** Applying techniques like Min-Max scaling or Standardization to the sensor readings.
 * **Feature Extraction:** used raw time-series data.
-The resulting dataset, containing features/raw data and corresponding labels, was stored in a [CSV/Numpy array/other format] file.
+The resulting dataset, containing features/raw data and corresponding labels, was stored in a CSV file.

 ### 4.3.
 Machine Learning Model

-Detail your ML model.
-What type of model is it?
-How was it trained?

 We developed a custom machine learning model for gesture prediction.
 * **Model Type:**  1D-Convolutional Neural Network (CNN).
 * **Training:** The model was trained using the custom dataset created in the previous step.
 We employed standard machine learning practices, including data splitting (training, validation, test sets), hyperparameter tuning, and cross-validation to optimize model performance.
 * **Framework:** [e.g., `scikit-learn`, `TensorFlow`/`Keras`].
-* **Quantization/Optimization (if applicable):** If you optimized the model for embedded deployment (e.g., TensorFlow Lite for Microcontrollers), mention this here.

 ### 4.4.
 Embedded Implementation